GearWestX/nextjs-and-wordpress/README.md

 # Next.js  &&  WordPress Blog Website

 Next.Js as the front-end with WordPress as backend / Headless CMS to easily manage your content.
-This being done with Apollo client and GraphQL in order to consume WP as an endpoint.
+This being done with Apollo client in order to query WP with GraphQL.
 As a plus SASS and a Search box feature to quickly find out what you're looking.💻😉

 ## ⚡️ Quick Start